nmattia/nmattia.com/posts/2015-04-20-parallel-dna.md

 ---
 title: "Parallel Computing with DNA"
 og_image: /images/blueprint.jpg
+description: "An introduction to using DNA to compute"
 ---

 DNA.
 Everybody knows that DNA is the blueprint by which our cells replicate.